sebastianjvalenzuelavargas-cell/student-website-template/README.md

 # Student Personal Website Template

-A free, beginner-friendly HTML & CSS template for students.
+A free, beginner-friendly HTML & CSS template for students to create a personal website.

 ## Features
 - One-page layout
-- Easy to edit
+- Easy to customize
+- Beginner-friendly
 - No JavaScript required
-- Only HTML and CSS
+- Built with only HTML and CSS

 ## How to use
-1. Download the zip.file
+1. Click **Code → Download ZIP**
-2. Extract everything
+2. Extract the files
-2. Open `index.html` in a browser
+3. Open `index.html` in a browser
-3. Edit the text to make it yours
+4. Edit the text to make it your own